immerselearning/server-build-notifier/README.md

 I'd like to make my life easier with the actual display so I'll use [toastr](https://codeseven.github.io/toastr/) instead of my planned manual implementation.

 Looks like this is v0.1.0 finished then!

+##### 03/10/2015 - Christopher-Steel:
+I made the switch from custom code to [toastr](https://codeseven.github.io/toastr/), it looks way better.

+Sadly Ajax calls do not seem to work in Firefox WebExtensions currently, I'll investigate more on that.
+I feel I'm walking on thin ice while working with WebExtensions since they're still quite experimental, however following the documentation mozilla put out should be enough to have a working or close-to-working extension as the system is improved.

+Also, Chrome extension can only call Ajax on urls in the manifests permissions.
+This probably means that it would be hard to make this extension modular and useful for other people than the main intended target.

+The system I'm currently using to Authenticate to TeamCity and grab info from their API has the side effect of logging the browser into a TeamCity session, allowing the user to then navigate to the web interface.
+This may be undesired since not all target users currently have an account nor need one.

+I struggled a bit with interpreting the XML returned by the TeamCity API then realized that I could request JSON instead, less hassle for me!

+v0.2.0 is ready! (though underwhelming)

 ===